Sir Lewis Hamilton is a British racing driver who was born in Stevenage, England on 7 January 1985.

 In what was a shock move at the time, Hamilton signed for the Mercedes team from 2013.
 Far from the dominant force they are now, Hamilton took the seat vacated by seven-time World Champion Michael Schumacher, and alongside Nico Rosberg had the task of dragging the Silver Arrows up the standings.

-And he would do just that as 2014 marked the start of the turbo-hybrid era and also Mercedes' F1 dominance with Hamilton now a seven-time champ, while Mercedes have a record seven consecutive Drivers' and Constructors' title doubles to their name.
+And he would do just that as 2014 marked the start of the turbo-hybrid era and also Mercedes' F1 dominance with Hamilton now a seven-time champ, while Mercedes have a record seven Drivers' titles and eight-consecutive Constructors' titles to their name.

-Hamilton boasts a plethora of F1 records, such as most career points, most Grand Prix victories, most pole positions and most points in a single season.
+Hamilton boasts a plethora of F1 records, such as most career points, most Grand Prix victories and most pole positions.

 Away from F1 Hamilton is known for his love of fashion, launching his own brand alongside Tommy Hilfiger.

-He also likes his music, and has previously confirmed that he is training to be in his first action movie.
+He also likes his music, and has previously confirmed that he is training to be in his first action movie, even launching a TV and film production company called Dawn Apollo films.

-As a vegan Hamilton isn't shy when it comes to his environmental campaigning, while he also has a stake in London's vegan burger joint Neat Burger.
+As a vegan Hamilton isn't shy when it comes to his environmental campaigning, London's vegan burger joint Neat Burger among his business interests, which also include co-ownership of the Denver Broncos NFL franchise.

 Lewis Hamilton was somewhat of an unknown when he was called up to race for McLaren in 2007, and the reigning GP2 champion certainly didn't have it easy with Fernando Alonso as his team-mate.

 The Brit meant business, though, finishing on the podium in his debut race.
 He would go on to miss out on winning the title in his first season by just one point to Kimi Raikkonen.

 Hamilton set various records in his rookie campaign, such as most consecutive podium finishes from debut (nine) and most points in a debut season (109).

 Hamilton's emergence proved to be the end for Alonso who quit McLaren after 2007 following just one season with the team, such was the tension between he and Hamilton.